88-degrees/Book-of-Changes/appendix03s2.md

 <a name="fn_268"></a>[387:III](#fr_268) Chapter III, paragraphs 24-27, treats of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) as made up of figurative diagrams, which again are composed of lines ever changing, in accordance with the phenomena of nature and human experience, while to the resulting figures their moral character and providential issues are appended by the sages.
 It may be regarded as an epitome of chapter 2 in Section I.

 Paragraph 24.
 It is observed by the editors of the imperial edition that a chapter should not begin with a 'therefore;' and they are inclined to agree with many critics who would enter this as the last paragraph of the preceding chapter.
 In that case it would be a summing-up of the concluding sentences of the different paragraphs, the truth and genuineness of which are deservedly suspected.
-The characters for 'therefore,' however, are very loosely used in these Appendixes. -- The lines, as they were intended by <sub>[p.
-388](#p-388)</sub> [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), were emblematic; and they are still more so, as interpreted by the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou).
+The characters for 'therefore,' however, are very loosely used in these Appendixes. -- The lines, as they were intended by [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), [were emblematic](#p-388); and they are still more so, as interpreted by the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou).
 Meanings are drawn from the figures that resemble or illustrate principles in the subjects to which they are applied.

 Paragraph 25.
 The character rendered 'the significance' means materials, and is illustrated by reference to all the different materials out of which a house is composed.
 So there are half-a-dozen things about the diagrams, their lineal structure, emblematic intention, their attributes, &c., out of which their interpretation is fashioned.